 40.1 During the Term, before entering into an agreement to sell the Project, Lessor will notify Lessee ("Lessor's Notice") of the purchase price and other material terms upon which Lessor would be willing to sell the Project to Lessee (the "Sales Terms").
 If within ten (10) days after receipt of Lessor's Notice, Lessee agrees in writing to purchase the Project upon the Sales Terms, Lessor or its counsel will prepare a formal Purchase and Sale Agreement and Escrow Instructions (the "Agreement"), which Agreement shall be acceptable to Lessor in its sole and absolute discretion.
-If Lessee does not deliver its notice of intent to purchase the Project as offered in Lessor's Notice within such ten (10) day period, or if the Agreement has not been fully executed and delivered by Lessor and Lessee within ten (10) days after Lessor's first delivery of the Agreement to Lessee, Lessor and Lessee shall have no further rights or obligations under this Paragraph 40, and Lessor will have the right to sell the Project to a third party at a price and upon such terms as are acceptable to Lessor, whether or not such price and terms are more or less favorable than those offered to Lessee.
-This right of first offer to purchase the Project is personal to Titan Motorcycle Co. of America ("Titan Affiliate") in connection with an assignment of this Lease or in connection with a sublease of all of the Premises for the entire remaining term (less any de minimus reversion to Titan Motorcycle Co. of America ("Titan Affiliate") in to Titan Motorcycle Co. of America and is not the Lease.
+If Lessee does not deliver its notice of intent to purchase the Project as offered in Lessor's Notice within such ten (10) day period, or if the Agreement has not been fully executed and delivered by Lessor and Lessee within ten (10) days after Lessor's first delivery of the Agreement to Lessee, Lessor and Lessee shall have no further rights or obligations under this Paragraph 40, and Lessor will have the right to sell the Project to a third party at a price and upon such terms as are acceptable to Lessor, whether or not such price and upon such terms as are acceptable to Lessor, whether or not such price and terms are more or less favorable than those offered to Lessee.
+This right of first offer to purchase the Project is personal to Titan Motorcycle Co. of America and is not transferrable except to an affiliate of Titan Motorcycle Co. of America ("Titan Affiliate") in connection with an assignment of this Lease or in connection with a sublease of all of the Premises for the entire remaining term (less any de minimus reversion to Titan Motorcycle Co. of America), where such assignment or sublease transaction has been consented to by Lessor pursuant to Paragraph 14 of the Lease.
 For purposes hereof, a Titan Affiliate shall mean an entity controlled by or under common control with Titan Motorcycle Co. of America.